henricryden/dbwRARE/pages/montecarlo.md

     frameborder="0">
 </iframe>

-The above figure shown the previously established well-conditioned sampling of an in-phase and opposed-phase echo.
+The above figure shows the previously established well-conditioned sampling of where one echo is acquire in-phase while the other is an opposed-phase echo.

 -----